• Skip to primary navigation

 Seriously….who wants to do that?

-The OTA update app which will check to see if an update is available.
+The OTA update app will check to see if an update is available.
 If so, it downloads it and installs it, just like your phone or PC would do.

 Easy peasy.